Literally a Front Row Seat to the Oregon Coast: Depoe Bay's Rocky Creek

 If you're looking for calming, tranquil sea vistas, this place has it, except maybe on the more powerful of stormy days.
 Then if you're looking for jaw-dropping wave action, this place has it as well.

-Rocky Creek Wayside is essentially a set of cliffs that zig-zag along this part of the central Oregon coast between Newport and Depoe Bay, with basalt bluffs that cause the waves to batter on a consistent basis.
+Rocky Creek State Scenic Viewpoint is essentially a set of cliffs that zig-zag along this part of the central Oregon coast between Newport and Depoe Bay, with basalt bluffs that cause the waves to batter on a consistent basis.
 Yet the viewpoints here are high enough that if you look out over the near-shore breakers, it's a fairly calm, placid place.

 There are restroom facilities here that make it a nice stop along your travels, but there are also a huge array of tremendous views to be had as the cliffs meander back and forth between viewing north, directly west and south.
 A lengthy, sturdy fence along the sides of the cliffs keep you, your kids and pets from falling off the edges in most spots.